hithereiamaliff/mcp-datagovmy/README.md

 This project supports the following configuration options:

+**Geocoding Credentials (Only Required for GTFS Transit Features)**:

+The following credentials are **only needed if you plan to use the GTFS transit tools** that require geocoding services.
+Other features like data catalogue access, weather forecasts, and DOSM data do not require these credentials.

 - **googleMapsApiKey**: Optional.
+If provided, the system will use Google Maps API for geocoding location names to coordinates.
+- **grabMapsApiKey**: Optional.
+Required for GrabMaps geocoding, which is optimized for locations in Malaysia.
+- **awsAccessKeyId**: Required for GrabMaps integration.
+AWS access key for GrabMaps API authentication.
+- **awsSecretAccessKey**: Required for GrabMaps integration.
+AWS secret key for GrabMaps API authentication.
+- **awsRegion**: Required for GrabMaps integration.
+AWS region for GrabMaps API (default: 'ap-southeast-5' for Malaysia region).

-If provided, the GTFS transit tools will use Google Maps API for geocoding location names to coordinates.
-If not provided, the system will automatically fall back to using Nominatim (OpenStreetMap) API for geocoding.
+If neither Google Maps nor GrabMaps API keys are provided, the GTFS transit tools will automatically fall back to using Nominatim (OpenStreetMap) API for geocoding, which is free and doesn't require credentials.

-You can set this configuration option in two ways:
+You can set these configuration options in two ways:

 1. **Through Smithery's configuration interface** when connecting to the MCP server
-2. **As an environment variable** (GOOGLE_MAPS_API_KEY) for local development
+2. **As environment variables** (GOOGLE_MAPS_API_KEY, GRAB_MAPS_API_KEY) for local development

 #### Setting up environment variables